letsdrink/ouzo/docs/utils/functions.rst

 isInstanceOf
 ~~~~~~~~~~~~
-Returns a function object that check instance of its arguments.
+Returns a function object (predicate) that returns true if its argument is an instance of the given type.

 **Parameters:** ``$type``